catapillie/mer-proto/README.md

 The type of the resulting expression is the type of variable (or the function when a function is being referred to).

 #### Parenthesized expression
-Sometimes you need to wrap an expression in parentheses so that it is evaluated first, for instance where operation precedence come into play.
-This is done, unsurprisingly, by opening a left parenthesis `(`, writing the inner expression, then closing with a right parenthesis `)`.
+Sometimes you need to wrap an expression in parentheses so that it is evaluated first, for instance where operation precedence comes into play.
+This is done, naturally, by opening a left parenthesis `(`, writing the inner expression, then closing with a right parenthesis `)`.
 ```swift
 (123)
 ((((true))))
 (())
 (2.0 * (3.0 + x))
 ```
-The type of a parenthesized expression is the same type as the inner expression.
+The type of a parenthesized expression is the same type as the inner expression's type.

 #### Tuples
-Tuples are expressions which contain two or more values.
-To write a tuple, you must first open a left parenthesis `(`, then write the tuple's inner values in sequence and separated by a comma `,`, then finally close with a right parenthesis `)`.
+Tuples are expressions which contain two or more expressions.
+To write a tuple, you must first open a left parenthesis `(`, then write the tuple's inner expressions in sequence and separated by a comma `,`, then finally close with a right parenthesis `)`.
 For instance:
 ```swift
 (1, 2, 3)
 (1.0 + 2.0, x, true, 123)
 ((1, 0, 0), (0, 1, 0), (0, 0, 1))
 ```
-Trying to write a tuple or arity 1 (a single value inside a tuple) will not result in a tuple expression, but rather a parenthesized expression -- which is not a tuple.
+Trying to write a tuple of arity 1 (a single value inside a tuple, also called a singleton tuple) will not result in a tuple expression, but rather a parenthesized expression -- which is not a tuple.

 The type of a tuple is called the "tuple type", which itself contains the types of its inner values.
 It is written the same way a tuple expression is written, but with types instead.
 Some examples:
 * `(1, 2, 3)` is of type `(i64, i64, i64)`